OnceUponALoop/mini-kodi/README.md

-# Minimak Kodi Installation
+# Minimal Kodi Installation

 Instructions for installing and configuring a minimal Kodi media center machine, to fill the gap left after the XBMC/Kodi-buntu distributions were retired.

 The Ubuntu-Desktop distribution is just too bloated for a "setup-once and forget about it" machine.

-## Install Mini-Ubuntu
+## Install a Minimal Ubuntu Dist.
 The goal is to install only what's absolutely necessary for kodi operation.

 [Ubuntu MinimalCD](https://help.ubuntu.com/community/Installation/MinimalCD) was chosen initially as it allows us to specify packages or package groups manually during installation but it doesn't support EFI out of the box and requires an active internet connection during installation as the CD doesn't contain any.